 I feel fortunate to have gone through many different phases of training.
-Bodybuilding, Crossfit, HIT, running, kettlebells, etc–and each phase has taught me different things about training, good and bad.
+Bodybuilding, Crossfit, HIT, running, kettlebells, etc. Each phase has taught me different lessons about training, good and bad…

-I currently have many students who take group classes at my facility so it was important to give them simple instructions to achieve their goals in the best way possible.
+Currently, I have many students taking group classes at my facility and it is important to give them simple instructions to achieve their goals in the best way possible.

-I realized along the way in my own training that lifting as heavy as possible, while staying as fresh as possible, really does the trick for almost anyone–and I think this is a fact that is sometimes forgotten by many coaches.
 I can’t physically stand over each of my students and tell them to stop when I feel they’ve done the “perfect” amount of reps.
-Not only that, but that perfect number of reps is going to change from set to set.
+Not only that, but that perfect number of reps is going to change from set to set….

-I think that having a set reps as a goal can be a good thing, but it can also force people into reps they shouldn’t even be attempting.
+Having a set number of reps as a goal can be a good thing, but it can also force people into reps they shouldn’t even be attempting.

 You can plan to do a set of 5, stop at 4 reps because you want your body mechanics to be solid.
-You’ll still be a good person if you don’t do 5 reps–and what’s wrong with taking a break and coming back for another set?
-You have nothing to lose and everything to gain.
+You’ll still be a good person if you don’t do 5 reps – what’s wrong with taking a break and coming back for another set?
+You have nothing to lose and everything to gain!

 My classes run similar to my own training (because I believe what I do works best, so I have my students do the same, even in a group setting), and we try to superset a pair of unrelated strength exercises back to back with a rest after the 2nd exercise (i.e. pullup+front squat, or press+deadlift).

 Now whenever they ask me how many reps, I will simply say “80 percent.”

 If you think you can do 5, only do 4.
 If you think you can do 10, just do 8.
 80% effort.

 What I saw was a lot more sets, and a lot more competence in the movements–and a lot more strength.